 Self-employed people, like freelancers, and small business owners who have few to zero employees are generally eligible for SEP IRAs.

-For example, if you want to contribute 20% of your pay to your SEP IRA, then you also need to contribute 20% of each employee’s pay to their SEP IRA.
+For example, if you want to contribute 20% of your pay to your SEP IRA, then you also need to contribute 20% of each employee’s pay to their SEP IRAs.

 Your employees are eligible to participate if they meet these requirements:

-You can contribute up to $58,000 to your SEP IRA or 25% of your compensation in 2021 – whichever is the lesser of the two.
+You can contribute up to $66,000 to your SEP IRA or 25% of your compensation in 2023 —whichever is the lesser of the two.
 The 25% of compensation limit is also the limit of how much you can contribute for each eligible employee.

-The contribution limit is one of the most notable differences between a SEP IRA and a traditional one, which sets a limit at $6,000 for 2021.
+The contribution limit is one of the most notable differences between an SEP IRA and a traditional one, which sets a limit at $6,500 for 2023.

-The downside is that with a SEP IRA there are no catch-up contributions for those 50+.
+The downside is that with an SEP IRA there are no catch-up contributions for those 50+.
 Those are allowed with traditional and Roth IRAs, and the catch-up contribution limit is an additional $1,000.

 SEP stands for Simplified Employee Pension, and it’s a type of traditional IRA for self-employed people or small business owners with no to very few employees.
 When you hear someone say SEP, they’re talking about a SEP IRA.